With Larry Hartsell at the Santa Monica School, circa 1963

 In honor of his more than five decades of close involvement with the martial arts community, on August 11, 2012, Bleecker was inducted into the prestigious “Masters Hall of Fame,” receiving the “Platinum Life Achievement Award,” which was presented at the Orange County Hilton at a black tie dinner.

 August 2017, Bleecker was induced into the American Kenpo Hall of Fame.

-July 2018, Bleecker will be presented with the "Frank Trejo Award" by Stan Witz in Las Vegas, Nevada.
+June 2018, Bleecker was presented with the "Frank Trejo Masters Award" by Stan Witz at the World Championships in Las Vegas, Nevada.

 September 8, 2018, Bleecker was promoted to 8th Degree Black Belt by a large contingent of the American Kenpo Community.
 The official ceremony was conducted by Grandmaster Chuck Sullivan, who is the most senior kenpoist of SGM Ed Parker's first generation black belts.